 Visibility saves you.
 Organizations that could answer "are we affected by log4shell?" quickly had SBOMs and vulnerability scanning.
 Those that couldn't were scrambling for weeks.

 Defense is possible.
 Lock files, SBOMs, vulnerability scanning, update policies, code review—none of these are perfect, but together they reduce risk substantially.
+Add CI checks that verify what actually ships.
+Auto-merge security patches so you're not choosing between velocity and safety.
+Use the same AI-assisted tools attackers use, but for defense.

 Each case study includes sources.
 Where possible, we link to primary sources (CVE records, original disclosure posts, official advisories) rather than news coverage.